robherley/snips.sh/README.md

 ### Features

   - ⚡ **Zero-install**: use from any machine with SSH client installed
-  - 🌐 **Web UI**: syntax-highlighted code with short links and markdown rendering
+  - 🌐 **Web UI**: syntax-highlighted code with short links and Markdown rendering
   - 💻 **TUI**: never leave your terminal for snippet management/viewing
   - 🔑 **No passwords**: all you need is an SSH key
   - 🕵️ **Anonymous**: no sign ups, no logins, no email required